My Hiking Essentials

 Tissues – Wind and cold will eventually cause a runny nose and you will probably need to take a pit stop on the trail

 Sunscreen – Bring SUNSCREEN.
-I have really grown to love Supergoop sunscreen, I like their face lotions and the spay just seems to last way longer than anything else.
+I have really grown to love Supergoop sunscreen, I like their face lotions and the spray just seems to last way longer than anything else.

 First Aid Kit + Meds – Because when a sinus headache strikes!
 Allergy meds, Advil and band-aids.
 Also any other required medication and if you got an EpiPen to bring it.
 Linking to a lightweight First Aid Kit.